balena-io-modules/balena-preload/README.md

 ```

-This script requires the following options to be set:
+If using environment variables, this program requires the following options to be set:

   * `IMAGE`: The path to the OS image you downloaded for the `APP_ID` you want to target.
   * `APP_ID`: ID of the App that will be assigned to the device.
 It can be extracted from the URL in the Resin dashboard, for instance `https://dashboard.resin.io/apps/2167` means the `APP_ID` is `2167`.